 Abstract of the contribution: This pCR gives the WT(s) and KI(s) on 6G network sharing based on the SA2#170 progress.

+0. Updates

+The following is proposed as baseline (as starting point) to continue drafting WT(s) and KI(s) for Network Sharing in 6G system in SA2#171 based on the list of Tdocs: